juxor/afaq/markdown/secJ5.md

-Basically, a community union is the creation of interested members of a community who decide to form an organisation to fight against injustice and improvements locally.
+Basically, a community union is the creation of interested members of a community who decide to form an organisation to fight against injustice and for improvements locally.
 It is a forum by which inhabitants can raise issues that affect themselves and others and provide a means of solving these problems.
 As such, it is a means of directly involving local people in the life of their own communities and collectively solving the problems facing them as both individuals and as part of a wider society.
-In this way, local people take part in deciding what effects them and their community and create a self- managed "dual power" to the local and national state.
+In this way, local people take part in deciding what affects them and their community and create a self-managed "dual power" to the local and national state.
 They also, by taking part in self-managed community assemblies, develop their ability to participate and manage their own affairs, so showing that the state is unnecessary and harmful to their interests.
 Politics, therefore, is not separated into a specialised activity that only certain people do (i.e.